Copperhead gets swallowed whole during epic snake battle in Alabama yard, video shows

 Black “speckled” kingsnakes are constrictors (meaning they squeeze their prey) and can grow to about 5.5 feet, the state reports.
 That’s several inches longer than the average copperhead in Alabama, experts say.

-Scarbrough’s video has been viewed 230,000 times and gotten hundreds of reactions and comments since being posted on Facebook on May 28.
+Scarbrough’s videos have gotten hundreds of reactions and comments, and more than 2,200 shares since being posted on Facebook on May 28.
 Many of the commenters say the video proves the value of allowing kingsnakes to thrive, while some have suggested Scarbrough needs to sell her home.

 “That was crazy.
 Gave me the heebie jeebies,” one person posted on Facebook.

-Scarbrough says she and her husband, Curtis, have “killed a couple of copperheads” near the house over the past few years.
+Scarbrough says she and her husband have “killed a couple of copperheads” over the past few years.
 However, the video proves the yard is home to more than they realized, she says.

 “I’m scared of snakes and have honestly believed the only good snake is a dead snake — until I saw this snake encounter,” she said.
 “I’ll always be mindful of what snake I’m encountering and will never kill a snake like the kingsnake.”